Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 confluent-local-services-start

 ## Create a topic
 If you are in gitpod, we set `$CONFLUENT_HOME` for you.
-It points to where your confluent binary directory (`/home/gitpod/lib/confluent-5.5.1`).
+It points to where your confluent binary directory is (`/home/gitpod/lib/confluent-5.5.1`).
 If you are not running this in gitpod, you will have to set `$CONFLUENT_HOME` yourself.
   ```
   $CONFLUENT_HOME/bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic record-cassandra-leaves-avro
   ```